-The CDC reports that slip and falls are among the most common causes of unintentional injuries in the United States each year.
-While slip and falls usually affect older adults, anyone can become a slip and fall victim when properties aren’t property maintained.
+The CDC reports that slip and fall accidents are among the most common causes of unintentional injuries in the United States each year.
+While slip and falls usually affect older adults, anyone can become a slip and fall victim when properties aren’t properly maintained.

 Common Causes of Slip and Fall Injuries

 When a property owner doesn’t take proper care to maintain a property and remove or correct known hazards, a slip and fall can happen.
 Types of hazards that may lead to a slip and fall include spilled liquids or substances, objects and debris, uneven walking surfaces, broken stairs, falling objects, snow or ice, torn carpet, potholes/broken roads or sidewalks, and a lack of handrails.

 These common causes of slip and fall injuries listed above often lead to injuries.
 Injuries may be as minor as a twisted ankle or as severe as a traumatic brain injury depending upon the angle and impact of the fall.
 Elderly adults are more at risk for breaking bones, whereas children who slip and fall are more likely to experience head trauma.

 For a free legal consultation with a slip and fall accident attorney in Worthington, call (614) 538-1116

 A slip and fall can happen anywhere hazardous conditions exist.
 Potential slip and fall locations include the following.

 - Private properties, such as a homes or apartment complexes